RocketManRC/EMMMA-K-Mini/README.md

 A single encoder press on the notes page will display the note being played.
 Single press again to get back to selecting the options page.

-A single encoder press on the master volume page will get back to the UI the way it was at startup (~~NOTE this will also have the effect of unintentionally toggling between the low and high velocities which is a fault that needs to be fixed~~ Fixed in v2.0.2).
+A single encoder press on the master volume page will get back to the UI the way it was at startup.

 ## Config Mode

-A long press when in Options Mode will change to Config Mode (~~NOTE this doesn't work when in Options Mode and displaying the Master Volume page.
-Another fault to be fixed!~~ Fixed in v2.0.2).
+A long press when in Options Mode will change to Config Mode.

 ![Photo](images/IMG_2013.jpg)